tnebooks/12th-chemistry/content.en/surface-chemistry/adsorption-and-absorption/index.md

 In order to explain these isotherms various equations were suggested as follows:

-(i) Freundlich adsorption isotherm.
+1. Freundlich adsorption isotherm.
 According to Freundlich,

 x/m = kp<sup>1/2</sup>